osvaldopina/linkbuilder/docs.md

 The main idea is to use the controller calls to generate links that correspond to the call made

-Because we use calls to controller methods there is no way to chain multiple link creations into a single builder.
-Each link creation ends on a dead end.

 ### **Methods With Template**
 To indicate that a method will have an associated template you should use the `@GenerateUriTemplateFor` annotation.
-Each annotated method wil   l have an associated template and will be available for link and link template generation.
+Each annotated method will have an associated template and will be available for link and link template generation.
 Initially, for link generation via classic linkbuilder, you can use the empty annotation or inform a rel link that will be the default.
 Later on we will see other ways of using this annotation when link generation is done via annotations